infuse-us/react-native-clover/README.md

     '1570728546000-1580737599999'
   ).then(({ orders }) => { ... });
 ```
+[Here](https://currentmillis.com/tutorials/system-currentTimeMillis.html) is a website to convert time to Unix miliseconds.

   The result orders are similar to what would be returned from Clover REST API call.
 The method also returns all column data from matching orders:

 ```javascript